-He reached over and touched my cheek, smiling and holding my attention.
+He reaches over and touched my cheek, smiling and holding my attention.

-“Well, now that we’ve established that we love each other,” he remarked so easily, “what can I do to help you?
+“Well, now that we’ve established that we love each other,” he remarks so easily, “what can I do to help you?
 Why are you in therapy.
 Do you think you are Teen Jesus?”

 “Slow down.
 Let’s try to understand why you’re troubled by all this.”